salaboy/rejekts-eu-2023/README.md

 To build successful Platforms on top of Kubernetes you need to:

-- Glue things together: reduce the cognitive load, be ready to pivot.
+- **Glue things together**: reduce the cognitive load, be ready to pivot.
 Understand and join the Cloud Native and CNCF ecosystem and projects to understand where the industry is going and what other companies are doing
-- Understand your teams:  and then provide self-service APIs for them to do their work (no more Jira OPS!)
+- **Understand your teams**:  and then provide self-service APIs for them to do their work (no more Jira OPS!)
-- A powerful End User Experience: will boost your teams productivity.
+- **A powerful End User Experience**: will boost your teams productivity.
 Make sure that you have tailored experiences for example: Developer Experiences targeting specific tech stacks or Data Scientist workflows.

 Before jumping into the sections make sure you follow the [prerequisites and installation section here](prerequisites.md).

 For the purpose of this tutorial are creating a platform to help development teams and data scientist to work together, by exposing clear interfaces that they can use to provision the resources that they need and then have the tools to do the work.